Deer Collision Risk Peaks in November and December

 If you’ve ever experienced the proverbial “deer in the headlights” situation, you know how sudden it is when a deer darts across the road.
 And, if you or someone you know has experienced a deer collision, you appreciate the damage deer can cause and are grateful for a near miss.
 Please be extra careful while driving October through December.
-The risk for deer collisions is three times greater at this time of year, according to the Highway Loss Data Institute (HLDI) statistics.
 Increased deer activity during their migration and mating season causes a sharp increase in auto accidents involving deer.

-The Insurance Institute for Highway Safety (IIHS) estimates that there are more than 1.5 million deer-vehicle collisions each year.
+The Insurance Institute for Highway Safety (IIHS) estimates that more than 1.5 million deer-vehicle collisions occur each year.
 On average, there are between 175 and 200 fatalities and over 100,000 injuries every year.
 These accidents cause over $1 billion in vehicle damage.
 Fatal crashes are most likely to occur in rural areas and on roads with speed limits greater than 55 MPH.

 The comprehensive coverage part of an auto policy typically covers hitting a deer because it’s not an “at fault” accident.
 Since no fault is assigned, there is usually no impact on your auto insurance rates.